MohamedElmdary/front-end-cat-test/README.md

 npm run watch
 ```

-6. Check react.spec.js file which have information about how to system should work and act to changes.
+6. Check react.spec.js file which have information about how the system should work and act to changes.

 Tips: